smart-data-lake/smart-data-lake/docs/reference/troubleshooting.md

 ```

 Solution:
 Java 17 is more restrictive regarding usage of module exports.
 Unfortunately Spark uses classes from unexported packages.
 Packages can be exported manually.
-To fix above exception add `--add-exports java.base/sun.nio.ch=ALL-UNNAMED` to the java command line / IntelliJ VM Options, see also [Stackoverflow](https://stackoverflow.com/questions/72230174/java-17-solution-for-spark-java-lang-noclassdeffounderror-could-not-initializ).
+To fix the above exception add `--add-exports java.base/sun.nio.ch=ALL-UNNAMED` to the java command line / IntelliJ VM Options, see also [Stackoverflow](https://stackoverflow.com/questions/72230174/java-17-solution-for-spark-java-lang-noclassdeffounderror-could-not-initializ).

 There might be additional InaccessibleObjectException erros depending on the function of Spark used:
 ```